xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 2. Q125 (Multi agent AI dynamics)

    * Reused components: `RSI_StabilityHorizon_Functional`.
    * Why it transfers: when many self improving agents interact, each agent’s horizon becomes a parameter in the game.
-Q125 studies how these horizons co evolve.
+Q125 studies how these horizons co evolve inside multi agent incentive fields.
    * What changes: Q125 replaces single trajectories with collections of trajectories that may depend on each other.

-3. Q119 (Representation drift under deployment)
+3. Representation drift under deployment (AI cluster, code to be assigned)

    * Reused components: `InvariantDriftMetric_L1`.
-   * Why it transfers: representation drift without explicit self modification can still be measured through the same drift metric.
+   * Why it transfers: representation drift without explicit self modification can still be measured through the same drift metric that Q126 uses for axiom drift.
    * What changes: the focus is on passive drift during deployment rather than active self rewriting.
+When the full BlackHole index is finalized, this problem will be assigned a specific Q identifier and code; Q126 is written so that the drift metric can be reused without changes.

 ---